Toms River in Ocean County, New Jersey — The American Northeast (Mid-Atlantic)

 Erected by The Board of Chosen Freeholders.

 Topics.
 This historical marker is listed in this topic list: War, US Revolutionary.
+A significant historical date for this entry is March 24, 1782.

 Location.
 39° 57.086′ N, 74° 11.866′ W. Marker is in Toms River, New Jersey, in Ocean County.
-Marker is on East Water Street, on the right when traveling east.
+It is on East Water Street, on the right when traveling east.
 Marker is located at Huddy Park.
 Touch for map.
 Marker is at or near this postal address: 20 East Water Street, Toms River NJ 08753, United States of America.
 Touch for directions.